 For the year after he has left the chair he holds the title of "Immediate Past Master" and is first line

-support for the Master, this office is held by Allan Burrell at the moment.
+support for the Master, this office is held by Drew Grant at the moment.

 These officers each hold their position for a single year, normally moving a step up "the ladder"